dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-wadors/README.md

     part.
     -
     Options:
      -a,--accept <arg>           Specify the value for Accept header.
-                                 Supported types for object retrieval are
-                                 dicom, octetstream, pdf, jpeg, jp2, jpx, gif, png, xjls, xdicomrle, cda, stl, html,
-                                 plaintext, mpeg, mp4 and zip.
-To retrieve metadata, supported types are xml or json.
-If no value is specified, then wildcard shall be sent in the request.
-For eg. if it is jpeg then Accept value shall be sent as multipart/related;type=image/jpeg.
-If
+For eg. multipart/related;type=application/dicom;tran
+                                 sfer-syntax=* or
+                                 multipart/related;type=application/dicom or
+                                 multipart/related;type=image/jpeg or
+                                 multipart/related;type=application/dicom+xml
-                                 specified, by default it will be appended to the URL as a query parameter.
-If not specified wildcard * will be sent in the request.
+                                 If specified, by default it will be appended to the URL as a query parameter.
+If no value is specified wildcard (*) will be sent.
         --bearer <bearer>        Specify the bearer token to be used in Authorization header for server
                                  authentication.
      -h,--help                   display this help and exit
-        --header                 If specified, Accept value shall be sent as HTTP Request Header.
+        --header                 If specified, Accept value shall be sent as HTTP Request Header instead being appended to url as query parameter.
         --out-dir <directory>    Specify directory where the received MIME multipart messages will be unpacked into
                                  different parts.